 If you intend to travel within the EU post-Brexit, you may need to check your passport is valid and apply for a visa before your European holiday.
 Information about vehicle requirements are in our related post How to Drive Legally in Europe after Brexit.
 For our most up to date blog about Brexit, read Brexit Forecast For Winter Sun-Seekers published November 2019.

-If Britain leaves the EU on April 12 without a deal, passport requirements for UK citizens will change.
+If Britain leaves the EU without a deal, passport requirements for UK citizens will change.
 You need to ensure there is 6 months travel available from your date of arrival on any passport issued by the UK, Gibraltar, Guernsey, the Isle of Man and Jersey.
-If you do not have 6 months left on your passport before your European trip, you will need to apply for a new passport.
+Apply for a new passport if you would have 6 months or less left on your passport before your European trip.
 This applies to all visits to EU countries within the Schengen Zone and Iceland and Norway.
 Ireland, Bulgaria, Croatia, Cyprus and Romania are within the EU, but outside the Schengen Zone and will have their own entry requirements.

 There is currently no requirement for UK citizens to surrender EU passports after Brexit.
 These rules may change depending on the Brexit negotiations, keep informed here: www.gov.uk/guidance/passport-rules-for-travel-to-europe-after-brexit.